 A lease is a contractually binding agreement.
-It requires a tenant to honor their rent obligations for the entire term, whether or not they live in their rented home.
+It requires a tenant to honor their rent obligations for the entire term, whether or not they live in the property you’ve rented out.
 There are some exceptions to this blanket rule, though, but discrimination is never one of them, as per the Fair Housing Law.

 Each state sets different conditions that allow a tenant to break their lease legally without penalty.
 The state of Virginia is not any different.
 The following are the handful of scenarios where a tenant can break their lease legally without penalty in Virginia.